"If you love beef and don't love lamb, then you've never had it cooked properly." Meathead

 Saddles.
 You can order a lamb hind saddle, which is both legs connected to the spine and running all the way up through the sirloin.
 You can also order a rib saddle, which is a rib cage from the spine half way down the side, including the ribeye.
 Next best thing to cooking a whole lamb.

 Legs.
 Cone shaped, lamb hind legs are a twisted mass of muscles, sinew, and fat, but the whole leg can be roasted, with or without smoke, and you get a whole range of doneness from well done at the tapered end by the shank, to rare at the hip end, if you wish.
 Or you can take the leg apart, remove the bone, and cut it into chunks that make great grilling.
 The leg can be cut crosswise into steaks, but they can be tough.
 You can also bone a lamb leg and get a huge flat slab of meat, but it will be uneven in thickness, and in the process hunks start falling off.
-You can buy boneless legs held together in something sort of tube shaped by netting or string.
+You can buy boneless legs like the one below held together in something sort of tube shaped by netting or string.
+Click here for my recipe for Grill Roasted Leg Of Lamb With A Lick Of Smoke.

 Stew and kabab meat.
 If you don't want to cook a whole lamb or shoulder, take the whole jugsaw puzzle apart, trim off the excess fat and sinew, and then cut the muscles into large chunks about 2" square.
 Grill them like kebabs, but without the metal skewer.
 If you cut the chunks too small it is impossible to get a dark exterior and all the rich flavors that come with it without overcooking the interior.
-You can freeze what you don't cook.
+Click here for my recipe for Binghamton Spiedies or Lamb Mechoui.

 Shank.
 About the same size as turkey drumsticks, they are usually braised in a flavorful liquid.